Aspose/apireference.aspose.com/content/sites/aspose/slides/english/cpp/aspose.slides.charts/chartdatasourcetype/_index.md

 ## ChartDataSourceType enum

-Represents a type of data source of the chart.
+Represents a type of data source of the chart

 ```cpp
 enum class ChartDataSourceType